 Do you live in a house with roaches?
-Roaches are familiar and common insect pests that are found all across the globe.
+Roaches are familiar and common insects and pests that are found all across the globe.
 These nasty insects are resourceful and strive to live, eat, drink, and breed in any possible environment, including commercial buildings and residential houses, without you even being aware.

 If you don’t know if you have roaches in your house, read our article to get an idea of what to look for and how to identify them.
 We’re also going to explain what these insects are and how to get them out of your house!